johaywood/omron_bot/README.md

 ##Configuration

-You need to configure OmronBot with your iHealth credentials before creating data.
+You need to configure OmronBot with your Omron credentials before creating data.
 You can do that with

 ```sh
 $ omron_bot config --email your.email@example.com --password pASsW0Rd